ClaudiusAyadi/adun.css/README.md

 Finally, when you are ready to deploy, run `pnpm install` to install `purgeCSS` plugin, then `pnpm purge` to remove unused CSS in the final compiled CSS.

-2. PostCSS and plugins - This is the best version if you don't mind your final colors being in `hex` and `rgba` formats.
+ii.
+PostCSS and plugins - This is the best version if you don't mind your final colors being in `hex` and `rgba` formats.

 To use this version, delete `package.json`, then rename `package-postcss.json` to `package.json`.